wallaby-rails/wallaby-rails/docs/decorator.md

 ```

 ### :sort_disabled

+> NOTE: this option currently only works for `ActiveRecord` models, configuring it for `HER` models will not have any effects.

 `:sort_disabled` is a setting that disable/enable sorting for a field on index page.
 It defaults to `nil`, and its valid values are `nil`, `false` and `true`.